Back to Champions of Orthodoxy

 2 Timothy 4:7 (Douay-Rheims)

-This section exists for that reason.
-Champions of Orthodoxy is not a gallery of admired personalities.
+For that reason, Champions of Orthodoxy is not a gallery of admired personalities.
 It is a school of Catholic method.
 The saints gathered here teach the faithful how to think, suffer, judge, worship, obey, resist, reform, and persevere without inventing a new religion in the process.

 Sacred Scripture does not merely command the faithful to hold the truth in the abstract.
 It presents living witnesses.
 St. Paul tells the faithful to follow him as he follows Christ, and urges them to remember those who spoke the word of God to them.1 The Apocalypse blesses perseverance unto death.
 Jude commands to contend earnestly for the faith once delivered to the saints.2